mediafactory/yats/README.md

 -----
 - CalDAV support - reports are populated as todo lists in external ToDo Tools
 - custom fields (mandatory fields and default values configurable)
-- different view of tickets for customers - fields hideable from customers (even in emails)
+- different view of tickets for customers - fields hideable from customers (even in outgoing notification like email, jabber, signal)
-- mails for ticket changes, comments, close, reopen, reassign
+- mails, jabber (XMPP), signal messenger notifications for ticket changes, comments, close, reopen, reassign
 - searchable fields configurable
 - searches saveable as reports
 - nice visual for complex search supporting AND and OR in groups